Elvis Andrus Player Props: White Sox vs. Orioles

-After going 2-for-4 with two doubles in his last game, Elvis Andrus and the Chicago White Sox face the Baltimore Orioles (who will start Kyle Gibson) at 2:10 PM ET on Saturday.
+After going 2-for-2 in his most recent game, Elvis Andrus and the Chicago White Sox take on the Baltimore Orioles (who will start Grayson Rodriguez) at 2:10 PM ET on Sunday.

-He collected two extra-base hits in his previous game (2-for-4 with two doubles) against the Orioles.
+He strung together two hits (going 2-for-2) in his last game against the Orioles.

 Elvis Andrus Game Info & Props vs. the Orioles